Resume

 • Organization

-• Add bullet points describing the skills you applied as well as the tasks you carried out
+• 1–5 bullet points describing the skills you applied, tasks carried out, and notable achievements.

 Involvement

-The involvement section of a resume includes a range of extracurricular activities and side projects you were involved in outside of formal employment.
+An involvement section can include extracurricular activities, certifications, or side projects you participated in outside formal employment.

-The extracurricular activities section of a resume showcases your contributions to non-academic activities outside of formal school work.
-This section is common to use for those with limited work experience as it gives potential employers an insight into your personality, leadership abilities, and soft skills.
+The extracurricular activities section of a resume showcases your contributions outside formal academic or school work.
+This section gives potential employers an insight into your personality, interests, and leadership abilities

 Here’s how to write about extracurricular activities on a resume:

-• Add a bullet point or two describing what you did: use strong action verbs to write about the tasks you carried out
+• Add 1–5 bullet points describing what you did.
+Use strong action verbs to write about the tasks you carried out.

 The relevant coursework section is where you list academic projects that you’ve completed as a student.
-This is often used by recent graduates or job seekers applying for an internship job opportunity.
+This works well when applying for your first job or internship and showcasing your knowledge in a particular subject area.

 • Coursework title